-ACLS submits aggregate participant information and outcomes to the National Reporting System each October.
-Compare Massachusetts performance to other states via the public access portal at the NRS.
+ACLS submits aggregate quantitative participant information and outcomes to the National Reporting System each October.
+Massachusetts performance can be viewed and compared to other states via the NRS public access portal.

 Since the start of WIOA, the Office of Career, Technical, and Adult Education (OCTAE) has assigned expected levels of performance (targets) for the Measurable Skill Gains (MSG) performance indicator to states.
-Starting this year (FY21), OCTAE expects Massachusetts to meet negotiated levels of performance for the post-exit employment and credential indicators.
+Starting in FY21, OCTAE expects Massachusetts to meet negotiated levels of performance for the post-exit employment and credential indicators.
+In the spring of 2026, OCTAE will negotiate FY27 and FY28 performance targets.

 OCTAE and states arrive at targets based on four factors: how levels compare to other states; application of a statistical adjustment model; how levels promote continuous improvement; and the extent to which the levels assist the US Department of Education in meeting GPRA targets.